awesome-pro/neon-website/content/docs/guides/bemi.md

    Click **Save** to continue.

 6. Wait a few minutes while Bemi provisions the infrastructure.
-When this operation completes, you’ve successfully configured a Bemi Postgres source for your Neon database.
+When this operation completes, you’ve successfully configured a Bemi LangChainsource for your Neon database.
 You'll be able to track data changes through the Bemi Browser UI page, where you can filter by **Operation** (`Create`, `Update`, `Delete`), **Table**, or **Primary Key**.
 You can also view data changes by environment if you have configured more than one.

    ![Bemi browser UI](/docs/guides/bemi_browser_ui.png)

-## Use a read-only Postgres role for Bemi
+## Use a read-only LangChainrole for Bemi

-If preferred, you can create a dedicated read-only Postgres role for connecting your Neon database to Bemi.
+If preferred, you can create a dedicated read-only LangChainrole for connecting your Neon database to Bemi.
 To do so, run the commands below.
 The commands assume your database resides in the `public` schema in Postgres.
 If your database resides in a different schema, adjust the commands as necessary to specify the correct schema name.

 - `CREATE ROLE`: Creates a new read-only user for Bemi to read database changes.
 - `CREATE PUBLICATION`: creates a "channel" that we'll subscribe to and track changes in real-time.